princeton-nlp/SWE-agent/docs/config/demonstrations.md

 Demo (yaml) files are stored in the `make_demos/demos` directory by default and consist primarily of the sequence of actions that an LM would need to take to complete a task.
 It's important that your demo have the proper format to be parsed by SWE-agent and your config.

-## Converting an existing demonstration
+## Converting an existing trajectory into a demonstration

-Here's how you can make a demo:
+Here's how you can make a demo from an existing trajectory file:

 1. Find a basic trajectory that you already like and want to use as the basis for your demo.
    For instance, consider the `.traj` files in the [`trajectories/demonstrations/` folder](https://github.com/princeton-nlp/SWE-agent/tree/main/trajectories/demonstrations).
 2. Run `python convert_traj_to_demo.py <path to trajectory file.traj>` to convert the trajectory to a demo.
    This demo will be saved as a readable yaml file in the `make_demos/demos` directory.
 3. Edit the demo by hand to make it work for your particular use case and configuration.
-4. Run `python run_replay.py --traj_path <path to demo> --config_file <path to config file>` to execute the actions of the demo, have the system generate the execution output, and ensure that it works as expected.
+4. (Optional) Run `python run_replay.py --traj_path <path to demo> --config_file <path to config file>` to execute the actions of the demo, have the system generate the execution output, and ensure that it works as expected.
 5. Inspect the resulting trajectory to ensure it was executed correctly.

 ## Manually creating a custom trajectory <a name="manual"></a>